 What Toys Pose the Greatest Threat to My Child’s Eyesight?

 Choosing the right toys for eye safety is a concern for every parent.
-Children are born with an immature visual system that needs to be stimulated in order to promote normal infant vision development.
+Children are born with an immature visual system that needs to be stimulated to promote normal infant vision development.
 The good news is nothing stimulates a child’s vision more easily than a toy.
-But it is important to choose toys that are safe.
+But it is important to choose safe toys.
 Keep in mind that most childhood accidents occur at home, many with toys.
-Children spend a great deal of time playing with their toys, so you need to make sure those toys are safe for overall health as well as eye safety.
+Children spend a great deal of time playing with their toys, so you need to make sure those toys are safe for overall health and eye safety.

 Usually, when toys are not safe, it’s because they are not age-appropriate for the child.
 That being said, toys to avoid include,

 - Toy fishing poles can be especially dangerous to the eyes of nearby children.